Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (c) The Department shall adopt rules that set forth standards of service for the following:

-(i) acceptable error rate in the transmission of fingerprint images and other data to the Department of State Police;
+(i) acceptable error rate in the transmission of fingerprint images and other data to the Illinois State Police;

 (ii) acceptable error rate in the collection and documentation of information used to generate